syncfusion-content/maui-docs/MAUI/AIAssistView/working-with-aiassistview.md

 ## Stop Responding in .NET MAUI AI AssistView (SfAIAssistView)

-The `Stop Responding` feature allows you to cancel an ongoing AI response by clicking the Stop Responding button.
+The [SfAIAssistView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.SfAIAssistView.html) control provides `Stop Responding` feature that allows you to cancel an ongoing AI response by clicking the Stop Responding button.
 This feature ensures that users can stop if a response is no longer needed.
 By default, the Stop Responding button is displayed, to disable this set the `EnableStopResponding` property to `false`.

 {% tabs %}